yawaramin/dream-html/README.md

 incomplete (there are a lot of attributes and tags in HTML).
 PRs welcome to add more!

 Caveat: this is very alpha software.
-I am planning to add tests.
+I am planning to use it on a side project.
 You can use it if you want but a lot of things are still missing.

 ## Why